-I live in southeastern Wisconsin with my husband and daughter.
+I live in southeastern Wisconsin with my husband.
 Our menagerie of pets include a Golden Retriever (Henry), Irish Setter (Rosemary) and 3 cats (Sam, Trudy and Tucker).
 In addition to handpinning yarn, knitting and weaving, I am also a quilter and enjoy gardening, reading and spending time with my family which includes 3 adult children living in Milwaukee.

 I am inspired by color and texture, expecially those found in nature.

 I am happy to do volunteer work and spend time with the students at Donna Lexa Art Center in Waukesha.
 The program provides art classes for adults with disabilities.
 I volunteer with the Angel's Grace Hospice program doing a commemorative weaving during their annual remembrance ceremony.
 So little time and so many worthwhile causes, I've chosen these few programs to help as I can.